Your shared stories

 St. Anthony’s physicians and staff regularly work with patients who opt to participate in clinical trials designed to test the effects of medications, medical devices and care protocols in the treatment of heart disorders and diseases.
-All clinical trials are overseen by a cardiologist or cardiovascular surgeon, approved by the Institutional Review Board and coordinated by a Clinical Research Coordinator.
+All clinical trials are overseen by a cardiologist, vascular surgeon, neurologist, a neurosurgeon or an interventional radiologist approved by St. Anthony’s Medical Center Institutional Review Board and coordinated by a Clinical Research Coordinator.

 For information about these and other clinical trials at St. Anthony’s, please contact our Clinical Research Coordinator at 314-525-1697

 For information, please call our Health Access Line at 314-ANTHONY (268-4669) or 800-554-9550 or visit find a physician online.